Registering for Medicare Online Claiming through Power Diary

 - To complete this form you will need a Location ID.
 This is obtained in your account by going to Tools > Medicare and clicking Apply for a Minor Location ID (if you do not see this option then your Location ID can be found in the top right-hand corner of the page).

-- Please leave question 3 (relating to a PKI certificate) blank as this is not needed.
+- Please leave question 3 blank (relating to a PKI certificate or an RA number).

 The form will need to be submitted to Medicare to process.
 You can submit the form via their online portal Health Professional Online Services (HPOS) which you will need a PRODA account to access or by simply emailing it to email@example.com.

 Medicare requires about one week to process the form.
 They won't send you a confirmation to let you know when it has been processed.
 Once you have submitted the form you will need to contact Medicare on 1800 700 199 to confirm that you can begin to submit online claims or Bulk Bills.
 When you speak to Medicare on that number it is important that you ask if your banking details are registered correctly for the Location ID.

 For example: "This is my provider number X123456789.
 Are my banking details registered for the Location ID PWD000001?"